New York Theft Crime Defense Attorney

 Theft Crime Lawyer in New York

-If you need immediate legal counsel in New York or New Jersey related to a theft crime or any other criminal offense, please contact The Gallucci Law Firm to schedule a free consultation.
+If you need immediate legal counsel in New York or New Jersey related to a theft crime or any other criminal offense, please contact The Gallucci Law Firm to schedule a free consultation today.
 We have experience handling theft crime cases and can help you fight these charges.
 Mario Gallucci brings over 30 years of experience to each case he takes on, and he vows to protect his clients’ principles and integrity through each step of the legal process.
 We’ll review your case and determine a plan of action to help give you the best defense possible.
 Contact us to get started today.

 Request a Free Consultation

 Mario Gallucci proudly provides expert legal assistance to those throughout New York and New Jersey.